- Sexual Violence Prevention and Support

 Jim Hoppe, Dean of Students

 Sexual Assault Support Team – can take a report, provide support, and explain your options

-More details about this process can be found in the sexual assault policy in the student handbook.
+More details about this process can be found in the sexual Misconduct policy in the student handbook.

 Reporting to the police